Injuries and Illnesses in Sport and Exercise

 - Traumatic Injuries

-- And other significant contributors to sudden death
+- and other significant contributors to sudden death

-Meet the Korey Stringer Institute Staff
+Learn more about the Korey Stringer Institute

 The UConn Pre-College Summer Sports Medicine course will be taught by professionals from the Korey Stringer Institute.
 In August 2001, Korey Stringer, a Minnesota Vikings offensive lineman, passed away from exertional heat stroke.
 During Korey’s five-year tenure in the NFL he earned pro-bowl honors.
 Since the time of Korey’s death, his wife, Kelci, worked tirelessly to develop an exertional heat stroke prevention institute to honor her husband’s legacy.
 To that end, she joined forces with exertional heat stroke expert Douglas Casa, Ph.D, ATC at the University of Connecticut to make this dream a reality and the institute came to fruition in April 2010.